mamba-org/mamba/docs/source/developer_zone/dev_environment.rst

 Running commands
 ****************

-Tasks and their description can be queried with:
+Tasks and their descriptions can be queried with:

 .. code:: bash